 Take a blank sheet of paper and cut out ten squares.
 Then label each square with each number from one to ten.
 Next use a muffin tin, muffin liners, plastic bowls, paper plates, or plastic bags.
 Using the items from your grouping session above.
 Have your child add the correct number of items that match the paper square.

 Purchase a Number Chart

 Using a number chart is a great way to help teach your child numbers one to ten.
 I love this laminated preschool package that includes a worksheet for teaching your child their numbers.
-It also includes alphabet, shapes, and colors.
+It also includes the alphabet, shapes, and colors.
 You can purchase it here (aff link)